clicon/clixon/doc/FAQ.md

 ## How is configuration data stored?
 Configuration data is stored in an XML datastore.
-The default is a text-based addatastore, but there also exists a key-value datastore using qdbm.
+The default is a text-based datastore, but there also exists a key-value datastore using qdbm.
 In the example the datastore are regular files found in /usr/local/var/routing/.